aws-amplify/amplify-flutter/CONTRIBUTING.md

 You will need to install `melos` for dependency management.
 Run `melos bootstrap` to link local packages together and install remaining dependencies.

+Note that running `pub get` in the packages is no longer required, because `melos bootstrap` has already installed all the dependencies.

 See [invertase/melos](https://github.com/invertase/melos) for more instructions on how to use `melos`.

 ```